 Here's the inside story of a hugely successful - and audacious - link building campaign from Majestic.com.
 The story does involve the International Space Station, NASA plus media coverage and editorial links from a wealth of sites.
 Majestic's Marketing Director, Dixon Jones explains...

 Webinar recording: 6 Link building strategies for 2017

-I’ve been a consultant in digital marketing for more than 20 years, helping scores of digital companies build their web presence, tap into new markets, and develop “magnetic” content that draws attention from customers, journalists, and bloggers alike.
+I’ve been a consultant in digital marketing and video production for more than 20 years, helping scores of digital companies build their web presence, tap into new markets, and develop “magnetic” content that draws attention from customers, journalists, and bloggers alike.